Spicy apple squash soup is a delicious, savory bowl of comfort that packs a punch thanks to the salsa! Perfect for warming up on chilly fall days.

 - ¼ teaspoon ground coriander

-- ¼ teaspoon white pepper
+- ¼ teaspoon white pepper (or regular pepper)

-- ½ cup sliced almonds toasted
+- ½ cup sliced almonds (toasted)

 - Pour into bowls and garnish with the almonds and remaining diced apples.2 medium apples, ½ cup sliced almonds